 Of course, fee increases aren’t unusual in the long run for any organization, as it’s essential to keep pace with rising staffing costs due to inflation.
 And this is still only the first increase the CFP Board has put in place since 2011… which, even then, was just tacking on the $145 surcharge to cover the public awareness campaign.
 It has actually been nearly 10 years since the CFP Board raised its core certification fees, relying instead on the rising number of new CFP certificants paying those fees to fund growth instead.
 Additionally, both the public awareness campaign and CFP Board satisfaction ratings appear to suggest the CFP Board is making some good progress.

 Nonetheless, accountability is crucial, and especially since the CFP Board has been prone in recent years to taking actions without soliciting much input or holding public comment periods.
-In fact, while the CFP Board did put forth a recent public comment period on proposed changes to their Code of Ethics and Standards of Conduct, the reality is that their bylaws require the CFP Board to do this, and it has been over 5 years now since the CFP Board put forth a public comment period on any other changes to the 3 E’s (Education, Exam, and Experience) – effectively eschewing the practice ever since the CFP Board got “voted down” in negative public comments regarding increasing the number of required CFP CE credits.
+In fact, while the CFP Board did put forth a recent public comment period on proposed changes to their Code of Ethics and Standards of Conduct, the reality is that their Disciplinary Rules and Procedures require the CFP Board to do this, and it has been over 5 years now since the CFP Board put forth a public comment period on any other changes to the 3 E’s (Education, Exam, and Experience) – effectively eschewing the practice ever since the CFP Board got “voted down” in negative public comments regarding increasing the number of required CFP CE credits.

 Which raises the question once again of why a 17% fee increase, and why now?
 Especially on top of the fact that the organization is already running a substantial operating surplus of $1.3 million dollars in 2015 and has more than $20 million in net reserves available.
 Was there a major downturn on the CFP Board’s 2016 Form 990 that we just can’t see yet?
 Is the CFP Board trying to raise more revenue internally for its Center for Financial Planning initiative, even though the organization originally said it would be funded separately (especially in light of the fact that the CFP Board tried to put through a $25 fee increase last year in the form of a “voluntary donation” that certificants were going to be defaulted into)?